medikoo/modules-webmake/README.md

 Program module is the main file in which you require needed stuff and make use of it.

-Optionally you may generate [source mapped](http://pmuellr.blogspot.com/2011/11/debugging-concatenated-javascript-files.html) file.
+Optionally you may output modules as [source maps](http://pmuellr.blogspot.com/2011/11/debugging-concatenated-javascript-files.html).

 	$ webmake --sourcemap path/to/program-module.js path/to/output.js